lukefitzwolfgang/icatproject/ops/icat42/readme.txt

 Configuration information:

-Configuration is stored in the following files: authn_db.ear.config/glassfish.props icat.ear.config/glassfish.props usertable_init/usertable.sh
+Configuration is stored in the following files: authn_db.ear.config/glassfish.props      parameters which are used when creating connection pools for authentication icat.ear.config/glassfish.props          parameters which are used when creating connection pools for icat usertable_init/usertable.sh              parameters which are used to create a username/password for the ICAT API

 Instructions:
 Create a test environment similar to the one assumed.
-If it is not possible to be identical, then the three files containing configuration may require changes.
+If it is not possible to be identical, then the files containing configuration may require changes.

 Ensure that the Glassfish Server is installed, but not running.
 Make sure that the properties files are installed in the glassfish server as described above.

-Go to the directory containing the material and do the following:
+Go to the directory called icat42 containing the material from the svn command and do the following:

 # 1. Start the glassfish Server, and its database.